 Step 1: Create a server-csr.json with your server details.

 Note: hosts entry in the json should contain the server DNS or Public/Private IP address, hostnames, local DNS etc based upon the interface you want to receive the authentication requests.
-For example, you could have a server with TLS authentication over public internetes and private network within the organisation.
+For example, you could have a server with TLS authentication over public internet and private network within the organisation.

 Step 2: Now create the server SSL certificates using CA keys, certs and server csr.
 This will create server-key.pem (Private key) and server.pem (Certificates) files.